 Proposed definition for Outputs:

-“The outputs are the final tangible results, deliverables, products and services achieved by the Union in the implementation of the operational plans.
+“The outputs are the final deliverables, products and services achieved by a programme or subprogramme to the end users with an outcome in accomplishing the ‘Expected Result’, by the Union in the implementation of the operational plans.
 Outputs are the cost objects and are represented in the applicable cost accounting system by internal orders.”

 Performance indicators: Working version definition (CWG:SP-FP/3/5-E, 2013) as below.